koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 new Thread(r).start();
 ```

-A single instance of a Runnable can be passed to multiple Threads.
+A single instance of a Runnable can be passed to  and executed by multiple Threads.
 That would mean the exact same job will be repeated multiple times (albeit in different threads).

 ```java
 Runnable r = () -> {};